 -

 Remainders: Both methods provide the quotient and remainder.
-However, the remainder is often easier to identify in synthetic division due to its streamlined format.
+That said, the remainder is often easier to identify in synthetic division due to its streamlined format.

 Example: In synthetic division, the last number in the bottom row is always the remainder, making it easy to spot.